 The primary focus of the course is upon the major issues confronting the present and future metropolis.
 Particular emphasis will center on alternative theories and approaches to shaping the future metropolis.
 Current developments in the Twin Cities region will be compared and contrasted to urban and regional developments globally and nationally.
-Resources include extensive readings, simulations, films, and outside speakers in a seminar format.
-(Prereq.: 111 or 121 or consent of instructor.
+Resources include extensive readings, simulations, films, outside speakers and field trips in a seminar format.
+(Prereq.: 121 or 211 or consent of instructor.
 Spring)